justin-napolitano/mysql-config/index.md

 +++
-title =  "Configure mysql server on ubuntu" description = "MYSQL config buntu" author = "Justin Napolitano" tags = ['python', "mysql","databases"] images = ["images/featured-caesar.jpg"]
+title =  "Configure mysql server on ubuntu" description = "MYSQL config buntu" tags = ['python', "mysql","databases"] images = ["images/feature-image.png"]
-lastMod = [":git"]
-date = ["git"]
 +++

 ## Why

-I installed mysql in the previous post. now i need to setup users, create a db, and create a table.
+I installed mysql in the previous post.
+Now I need to setup users, create a db, and create a table.

 ### Parts of this series